brijananand/LegionRefRateSwitcher/README.md

 ## Battery consumption tests:

 Reduced battery usage when lowering the refresh rate by using this program is yet to be confirmed.
+Currently the program only furnishes the need to automatically lower the refresh rate or increase it when on AC power.